jvickers123/sei-project-one-pac-man/README.md

 ## Challenges

 This was my first JavaScript project so it was a steep learning curve with plenty of challenges.
 Figuring out how to stop the ghosts from continuing to release with setTimeouts once a level had finished took a long time.
-Also figuring out how to access local storage and manipulate that too was difficult.
+Also figuring out how to access local storage and manipulate that  was difficult.

+## Bugs

+The ghosts often get stuck going side to side.
+This is a result of them only changing direction every time they hit a wall and moving towards a side where Pac-Man is.
+This can make the levels very difficult to finish.

 ## Wins

 I felt very comfortable with JavaScript and CSS at the end of the process.
 I was proud of what I had achieved after just 3 weeks of introduction to coding.
 I was also proud of my function that helped me edit and build the game as it meant that scaling the game up in the future would not be too time-consuming.

-I developed a lot in learning how to find and fix bugs.
-It taught me to check each stage of building a function so that a bug was immediately dealt with as opposed to waiting until the end of the function and spending a long time figuring out where the problem was.

-I also learned the importance of planning.
-Whilst I had a good plan for the MVP, when I moved to adding extra features, I started by just getting stuck in straight with the code.
-This meant I often got lost.
-By the end, however, I learned to pseudocode ideas from the beginning which made the process a lot cleaner and easier to take step by step.

 ## Future Features